Gibraltar: Sea

 Gibraltar Cruise Terminal receives a large number of visits from cruise ships.
 The Strait of Gibraltar is one of the busiest shipping lanes in the world.

 Passenger and cargo ships anchor in the Gibraltar Harbour.
-Also, a ferry links Gibraltar with Tangier in Morocco.
 The ferry between Gibraltar and Algeciras, which had been halted in 1969 when Franco severed communications with Gibraltar, was reopened on 16 December 2009, served by the Spanish company Transcoma.
 A vehicle ramp at the western end of the North Mole allows vehicles to be unloaded from a RORO ferry.

-Ferries by FRS running twice a week from Gibraltar to Tanger-Med port provide access to the Moroccan railway system.
+Ferries by FRS running twice a week from Gibraltar to Tanger-Med port provided access to the Moroccan railway system until 2026.

 Rail

 Nothing remains of the two former railway systems within Gibraltar.

 On the Spanish side of the border, railway track extends to the outskirts of La Línea from an aborted rail expansion project in the 1970s.

 Water supply and sanitation

 Gibraltar's supply of drinking water comes entirely from desalination, with a separate supply of saltwater for sanitary purposes.
 Both supplies are delivered from huge underground reservoirs excavated under the Rock of Gibraltar.

 Water supply and sanitation in Gibraltar have been major concerns for its inhabitants throughout its history.
 There are no rivers, streams, or large bodies of water on the peninsula.
 Gibraltar's water supply was formerly provided by a combination of an aqueduct, wells, and the use of cisterns, barrels and earthenware pots to capture rainwater.
 This became increasingly inadequate as Gibraltar's population grew in the 18th and 19th centuries and lethal diseases such as cholera and yellow fever began to spread.
 In the late 19th century, a Sanitary Commission instigated major improvements which saw the introduction of large-scale desalination and the use of giant water catchments covering over 2.5 million square feet (nearly 250,000 m^{2}).